• Home

 I love a guy known for generosity and a hearty laugh, but the idea that he actually watches over your every move, even while you sleep, and then punishes you by withholding presents – it just does not seem very saintly.

-Elf on a Shelf.
+But things are getting worse.
+We now have the Elf on a Shelf.
 Because Santa apparently was missing some of the criminal acts committed by very small children, parents have embraced a backup plan of having one of Santa’s elves turn up all around the house, in unexpected places, and judge you on your indiscretions.
 They are actually called “Scout elves” and report back nightly to the master stalker in the North Pole, then show up in a different place the next morning.
 He can go anywhere and watch you anytime he wants.

 So, imagine this guy staring at you from your toaster or bathroom sink in the morning: